-WT: 10 Blinks to Salvation
+10 Blinks to rejuvenation

+Countdown to Blink

 Prologue

 After the Drone Wars of 2037 which resulted in the loss of 500+ million human lives, the projections and the popular consensus were that the next great war could take an added 1.2+ billion.
 However, that was nothing in comparison to what was coming.

-Humanity had not paid attention.
+Earth’s human population had gone from 11 billion to less than 3 billion almost overnight.

 The region called the Pacific Pale is sparsely populated.
 This part of the world had not begun the clustering of humanity as it had done in the past.
-Isolation was nothing new to our team as 90% of their work is accomplished from their fortified self-sustaining habitat and VR compound.

-The first instance of the SPARQ virtual space had been the Catnasium which developed into a sort of ninja cat school for minion bots.

-The little virtual ninja-cats became useful as information gathering and spy bots that managed the communications for the team since the world had become so fragmented the internet was broken… as in, it had become fractured and society broke.

-Earth’s human population had gone from 11 billion to less than 3 billion almost overnight.

-This region of the Earth was renamed after the continental shift and divide of most of the Western hemisphere in 2038.
+These landmasses of the Earth were renamed after the continental shift and divide of most of the Western hemisphere in 2038.

 Every island on Earth was lost to the vast oceans along with nearly every life on them.

 The unprecedented eruptions all along the Ring of Fire changed everything.
 The apocalyptic destruction from this cataclysmic event forced mankind to rebuild nations and relationships with the entire world in new ways.

 Global leadership needed decisive and quick action was needed as the population had now decreased by 45%.
 The remaining 5 billion people left on earth had to survive and learn to prosper once again.
 There was little time for mourning.
 Feeling sorry for yourself, was no longer an option.
 Everyone has a role to play.

+Isolation was nothing new to our team as 90% of their work is accomplished from their fortified self-sustaining habitat and VR compound.

+As society collapsed, the world became so fragmented that finally, the internet broke… as in, it had become fractured under the Oceans, intermittent in the Satellites and currently irreparable.

+Necessity called for the first instance of the SPARQ virtual space.
+The Catnasium was created to develop a sort of ninja cat school for minion bots.

+The little virtual ninja-cats made perfect reconnaissance bots.
+They managed the global traffic monitoring and communications for the team.

+The team also was delighted to discover the Catnasium was the perfect arena for VR training.

 And now…